elabftw/elabdoc/doc/addons.rst

 The sequence border will turn green in the OpenCloning interface, indicating that it is saved in the eLabFTW database, and instead of the floppy disk icon, you will see a link icon.
 Clicking on it will open the eLabFTW entry in a new tab.

 In addition, if your sequence used primers (e.g. if that sequence is a PCR product), OpenCloning will ask you to select a category to save those primers in the database.

-* If you leave it empty, resource entries for the primers will not be created, but they will be stored in the json file, so they won't be lost.
+* If you leave it empty, resource entries for the primers will not be created, but they will be stored in the JSON file, so they won't be lost.
 * If you select a category, a new resource entry will be created for each primer.
 The name of the resource will be the same as the name of the primer in OpenCloning.

 .. image:: img/opencloning/sequence-save-with-primers.png

 You might not want to save certain intermediate sequences as entries in the eLabFTW (e.g. a PCR product that you used in a Gibson assembly).
 In that case, you can save the final product (The Gibson assembly product in the example below).
-The intermediate sequences will be stored in the json file, so they won't be lost.
+The intermediate sequences will be stored in the JSON file, so they won't be lost.
 If you do that, you will see that only the final product turns green.

 .. image:: img/opencloning/sequence-intermediates-example.png

-.. admonition:: Should I create resource entries by loading files or importing from OpenCloning?
+.. admonition:: Should I create sequence entries directly in eLabFTW or export from OpenCloning?

-   While both approaches work, creating resources directly from OpenCloning is recommended as it automatically:

-   * Creates properly formatted entries with standardized fields
-   * Attaches all relevant files (GenBank, FASTA, JSON history)
-   * Ensures consistency between the sequence data and metadata
-   * Preserves the complete cloning history for future reference

-   Only use manual file loading if you're importing sequences from external sources that weren't created in OpenCloning.
+   While both approaches work, creating resources directly from OpenCloning will  automatically store provenance information.
+For instance, for plasmids from AddGene, it stores their unique identifier.
+For genomic sequences, it stores the assembly and sequence accession numbers as well as the coordinates and gene identifiers.
+Even if you are loading a sequence from a file, you can drag-and-drop it into OpenCloning, and then save it as a resource entry.

-Saving a primer
+Creating a primer
-"""""""""""""
+""""""""""""""""

 You can save primers when you save sequences that use them (see above), or by clicking on the floppy disk icon next to the primer in the OpenCloning interface.

 .. image:: img/opencloning/primer-save.png